island-is/island.is/libs/clients/tjodskra/README.md

 Documentation about [Þjóðskrá api](https://api-dev.skra.is)

-## How to connect to xroad
+## How to connect to X-Road

-To use it you need to have proxy the xroad socat service:
+To use it you need to have proxy the X-Road socat service:

 ```bash
   ./scripts/run-xroad-proxy.sh